ubikwitous/ELCA-video-rename-script/README.md

 ## 📜 License
 This project is released under the MIT License.
 Use it freely for any church or community purpose.

+## 🙏 Thanks
-## 🙏 Thanks to the ELCA and broader liturgical open data contributors for making structured worship planning possible through 2050!
+Thanks to the ELCA and broader liturgical open data contributors for making structured worship planning possible through 2050!